tmaklin/BIB-S-aureus-example/README.md

 # BIB *Staphylococcus aureus* tutorial

 Example of using BIB to identify *Staphylococcus aureus* strains.
+To run all the commands at once, install the required software and run the ```run_tutorial.sh``` script.

 ## External software required to run the tutorial
 1. [progressiveMauve and stripSubsetLCBs](http://darlinglab.org/mauve/download.html).